mddub/pancreabble/README.md

 1. Forget the Pebble/phone pairing, and pair the Pebble with the Pi/Edison using the setup instructions below.
 (If it was previously paired, you may need to [forget and re-pair it](https://gist.github.com/0/c73e2557d875446b9603).)

 1. For accurate display of CGM recency, it is highly recommended to add a report which reads the CGM clock.
-Here's what that might look like for Dexcom:
+Here's what that might look like for Dexcom (make sure it is connected via cable):
   ```
   openaps report add monitor/dex-clock.json JSON cgm ReadDisplayTime
   ```